spapierz/atm-machine/README.md

 - `src/`: Main source code directory.
   - `components/`: Reusable UI components.
+  - `context/`: Holds related context providers for global state management.
+  - `data/`: Holds mock data for user accounts
   - `interfaces/`: TypeScript interfaces used throughout the app.
+  - `styles/`: Holds background style.
+  - `utils/`: Holds functions that can be used throughout the app.
   - `views/`: Different application views or pages.
   - `App.tsx`: Entry point handling routing.
   - `index.tsx`: Initializes the React app and renders it in the DOM.